HSSC/ruby-style-guide/README.md

   ```

 * <a name="rdoc-conventions"></a>
     Use RDoc and its conventions for API documentation.
-Don't put an
-    empty line between the comment block and the `def`.
 <sup>[[link](#rdoc-conventions)]</sup>

 * <a name="80-character-limits"></a>